pic

 Slices and the Assignment Operator

+The behavior of slices in assignments varies depending on their position within the expression.
 Specifically, slices on the left-hand (LHS) side of = act as views.
-In this case, slices reference the original elements, thus allowing for the mutation of its parent object.
+In this role, slices directly reference the original elements, enabling mutation of the parent object.
 In contrast, slices on the right-hand side (RHS) of = create a copy.
-Since copies point to a new object, any modification to the slice won't affect the original object.
+Since copies point to a new object in memory, any modification to the slice won't affect the original object.

-The following code snippet demonstrates each behavior.
+The following code snippet demonstrates these contrasting behaviors.

 x = [4,5]